microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 1. Check the artifact version you want to use and then select **Create**

-1. Wait for the release is complete and then navigate to the URL `http://{your web app name}.azurewebsites.net/myshuttledev`.
+1. Wait for the release to complete and then navigate to the URL `http://{your web app name}.azurewebsites.net/myshuttledev`.
 You should be able to see the login page

 ## Setting up MySQL database